Research ethics: Guidelines for arts, humanities, and social sciences journals

 A statement should be included within the manuscript confirming that the study received ethical approval, that interviewees have been anonymized, if appropriate for the study design, and that all participants provided informed consent.

-Researchers are also encouraged to include a statement explaining how they considered their impact on the environment/local population, and why it was unavoidable that they had to perform the study in that location.
-Further recommendations that can be considered are available at A Global Ethics Code.
+Researchers are also encouraged to include a statement explaining how they considered their impact on the environment/local population.
+And, why it was essential that they had to perform the study in that location/community.

 Oral histories

-Oral histories should be conducted in accordance with best practices in the field, such as the principles outlined by the Oral History Society and the Oral History Association.
+Oral histories should be conducted in accordance with best practices in the field, such as the principles outlined by the Oral History Society and the Oral History Association

 Researchers conducting oral histories are expected to have obtained full informed consent from interviewees prior to beginning an interview, but oral histories are typically excluded from requiring ethical approval, so long as the study is considered low risk.
 Researchers are advised to consult institutional requirements and national laws.